josfervi/Programming-for-Sport/zz_f00b4r/google-cover-letter.md

   - 100% on [*Paradigms of Computer Programming - Fundamentals*](https://www.bit.do/louv), Louvain (UTC) via [*edX*](https://www.edx.org).
   - 100% on [*Introduction to Logic*](https://www.bit.do/stanf), Stanford University via [*Coursera*](https://www.coursera.org).
   - In progress: [*Introduction to Parallel Programming*](https://www.bit.do/nvidiacourse), NVIDIA via [*Udacity*](https://www.udacity.com).
-  - I don't mind long days as long as I am learning and sorrounded by good people.
+  - I don't mind long days as long as I am learning and surrounded by good people.
 I have worked through two-weekend long hackathons (Global Game Jam and HackRealityNYC) during which I have learned to work with Unity and C#.
 This coming weekend (March 10-12) I will be attending my third hackathon.

 ### Relevant Internship work experience